 All businesses – not just those in professional services – must be built around the customer’s needs, wants and preferences to remain competitive.
 To center your business around your customer, you must first know your customer.
 To do that, you must listen to them.
 Listen to your customers and you can build a product that meets their needs and create experiences with your organizations that they enjoy – and benefit from.
 As one of our very wise customers says, “We don’t have a process.
 Our customer is the process.”
 Keep your customer at the heart of every decision you make, and you’ll keep delivering.

 - Moving to the Google Cloud Platform

 Because of the incredible pace at which businesses are adopting new technology, we’re seeing more PSOs rely on a cloud platform rather than managing many disparate applications.
 Many favor the Google Cloud Platform for its less-is-more approach and easy to use tools – which means more vendors are building solutions on the Google platform.
-“The number of professional services organizations moving to G Suite is rapidly growing as companies look for a more agile, collaborative approach with less overhead and lower costs,” says Jeanne Urich, Managing Director at SPI Research, a global research, consulting and training organization for PSOs.
-It’s a natural choice: The G Suite doesn’t let cumbersome technology get in the way of doing your job well.
+“The number of professional services organizations moving to Google Workspace is rapidly growing as companies look for a more agile, collaborative approach with less overhead and lower costs,” says Jeanne Urich, Managing Director at SPI Research, a global research, consulting and training organization for PSOs.
+It’s a natural choice: Google Workspace doesn’t let cumbersome technology get in the way of doing your job well.

 What’s on your radar for your business in 2021?
 Share with us on Twitter @VOGSY_PSA.